 NOTE: You can change any of the style settings on a document by document basis by setting them within the Editor windows.
 Changing them there will not affect future documents unless you set them as default using the button you just learned about in the previous paragraph.

-How to change the default font in Scrivener for Windows
+How to change the default font in Scrivener Version 1 for Windows

-If you are using Scrivener for Windows, you are probably aware that your version does not have come of the features that Scrivener for Mac has.
-Literature and Latte, the creators of Scrivener are promising a more updated Windows version soon, but no date is set in stone yet.
+If you are using Scrivener Version 1 for Windows, you are probably aware that your version does not have some of the features that Scrivener for Mac has.
+Literature and Latte, the creators of Scrivener have released an updated Windows version – Version 3.

 NOTE: You do not have the option to save your current document’s settings as your new defaults in Scrivener Version 1 for Windows as you do in Version 3.

 You may have seen Presets in Scrivener for Windows or Styles in Scrivener for MacOS and wondered if you could use them to set your default font.
 Unfortunately Presets and Styles have a different function and are not the focus of this article.